Chronic Sufferers Are Choosing LSD and Psilocybin For Migraines

 Triptans, steroids, and other pharmaceuticals prescribed to treat chronic bouts can have long-term side effects ranging from organ fibrosis, cardiac disturbances, and even osteoporosis.
 And while triptans are good for alleviating individual headaches, chronic sufferers have found that psychedelic serotonergics can break or even prevent the episodic cycles of headaches that recur on a predictable basis.

 Those unfortunate enough to suffer from cluster headaches experience as many as eight to 10 a day during cycles.
-Though they don’t suffer year-round, cycles typically last anywhere from two to three-months, with each headache lasting anywhere from 45 minutes to three hours.
+Though they don’t suffer year-round, cycles typically last anywhere from two to three months, with each headache lasting anywhere from 45 minutes to three hours.

-Bob Wold is the founder and president of Cluster Busters, a group that has, for the past 15 years, advocated for the study and legal use of psilocybin and LSD for treatment of cluster headaches.
+Bob Wold is the founder and president of Cluster Busters, a group that has, for the past 15 years, advocated for the study and legal use of psilocybin and LSD for the treatment of cluster headaches.
 Wold began suffering from them biannually for a period of 20 years after being misdiagnosed many times.
 He was ineffectually prescribed 75 different medications, including the highly addictive fentanyl and even cocaine drops.

 Wold was so desperate to ease the pain that he almost underwent an invasive, unproven surgery that would have severed his trigeminal nerves and destroyed all sensation in his face.
-That was, until he found an online forum touting the benefits of serotonergic psychedelics for treating his condition.
+That was until he found an online forum touting the benefits of serotonergic psychedelics for treating his condition.

 Wold said he asked his two kids, who happened to be in college, to procure him the necessary psilocybin-containing mushrooms to see if they could ameliorate his agonizing pain.
-While he doesn’t condone buying psilocybin mushrooms off the street, as acquiring them is illegal and hard to determine exact dosage, Wold was in a desperate state and willing to take risks.
+While he doesn’t condone buying psilocybin mushrooms off the street, as acquiring them is illegal and hard to determine the exact dosage, Wold was in a desperate state and willing to take risks.